jupyterlab/jupyterlab-desktop/troubleshoot.md

 - On macOS: `~/Library/jupyterlab-desktop/jlab_server`
 - On Linux: `~/.config/jupyterlab-desktop/jlab_server`

+New Python environment install paths:

+- On Windows: `%APPDATA%\jupyterlab-desktop\envs`
+- On macOS: `~/Library/jupyterlab-desktop/envs`
+- On Linux: `~/.config/jupyterlab-desktop/envs`

 ## After JupyterLab Desktop update, why there is still the old JupyterLab Web Application version?

 Updating JLD application doesn't automatically update the Python environment previously used by the application, for various reasons.
 However, bundled Python environment installer is updated if the new JLD has a version upgrade other than suffix (`-n`) change.
 You can compare the versions of JLD application and jupyterlab package versions in the Python environment as described in [versions section above](#jupyterlab-desktop-vs-jupyterlab-web-application-versions).